 Welding of two dissimilar metals together could lead to such type of galvanic reactions and corrosion which is one of a very basic mistakes a manufacturer can do while manufacturing a custom steel final product.
 It could be because of the mistake or as per design.

 Different metals and corrosion due to its reaction.

 The best method to prevent for bimetallic corrosion is first to avoid joining or welding two dissimilar metals.
 Along with this using a weld filler rod which is not similar to the metals being welded can also cause galvanic corrosion.

-3. Putting a raw iron or steel piece on stainless steel for a long time.
+3. Putting a iron or steel piece on stainless steel for a long time.

-Its always recommended to use same metal for transplanting stainless steel.
-Few equipment, like steel brushes, should never be used or shared between different types of metal.
+It's always recommended to use same metal for transplanting stainless steel.

 4. Despite of having high melting point of Stainless steel extreme temperature could lead to rust.